The Best Spring Time Parks in Fort Wayne, Indiana

 The urban parks are a sight, but sometimes I feel like getting out of the bustle of the city.
 ACRES (a land preservation agency) preserves are the perfect antidote to the noise and pace of the city.

-ACRES has nearly 80 preserves scattered throughout the region and my goal is to visit them all.
-I'm about a fourth of the way through - thankfully I've got a ways to go.
-Two of my top choices so far are Fogwell Forest and Dustin Preserve.
-Both preserves contain a quality of ‘forgetfulness.'
+ACRES protects over 7,200 acres of land throughout the region and my goal is to visit them all.
+I'm about a fourth of the way through — thankfully I've got a ways to go.
+Two of my top choices so far are Fogwell Forest and the Tom and Jane Dustin Preserve.
+Both preserves allow you to truly relax and find peace within nature.

-Located in the southwestern part of Allen County, down Lower Huntington Road, Fogwell Forest has a good sized woods (28 acres) and boasts hundred-year-old oaks and beech trees and natural wetlands.
+Located in the southwestern part of Allen County, down Lower Huntington Road, Fogwell Forest has a nice-sized woods (28 acres) and boasts hundred-year-old oaks and beech trees and natural wetlands.
 Bring your boots if the weather's been wet!

-The best part of Fogwell is the meadow in the east of the property.
+The best part of Fogwell is the meadow on the east side of the property.
 Between the mild hills along the trail and the tall grasses, your visibility in the meadow is reduced at many points.
-There is secluded feeling and a near forgetting of outside world.
+There is a secluded feeling and a near forgetting of the outside world.
 Just stand in the middle of the trail, look up, and consider your place in creation.

-My next choice is Dustin Preserve.
-Dustin, much larger than Fogwell since it's combined with two other preserves, is another place which could make you forget where you are.
-Save a few areas, Allen County is flat - but, not Dustin Preserve.
+My next choice is the Tom and Jane Dustin Preserve.
+Much larger than Fogwell since it's combined with two other preserves, the Tom and Jane Dustin Preserve is another place which could make you forget where you are — in the very best way.
+Save a few areas, Allen County is fairly flat — but not here.
 There are sharp drop-offs once the land meets Cedar Creek.
 You can clearly see where the glaciers made their retreat thousands of years ago.

 Fort Wayne (and Allen County) is fortunate to have had visionaries who set aside land for all to enjoy.
 All you need for any of the above sightseeing excursions is good walking shoes and a willingness to be inspired.